Edictum

 AI Assistance

-Right page if: you want to install Edictum, write your first contract, and see it deny a tool call in under five minutes.
-Wrong page if: you already have Edictum running and need the full YAML schema -- see https://docs.edictum.ai/docs/contracts/yaml-reference.
-Gotcha: you must install with `pip install edictum[yaml]` (the `[yaml]` extra) to use YAML contract bundles.
-The base `pip install edictum` only supports Python-defined contracts.
+Right page if: you want to install Edictum, write your first ruleset, and block a tool call in Python, TypeScript, or Go.
+Wrong page if: you need the full schema reference -- see https://docs.edictum.ai/docs/rulesets/yaml-reference.
+For ordered process enforcement, see https://docs.edictum.ai/docs/guides/workflow-gates.
+Gotcha: Python needs `pip install edictum[yaml]` for YAML rulesets.
+TypeScript and Go ship YAML support by default.

 Install